Ricardo-Osorio/TornBrowserExtension/README.md

 # Torn extension (early development)

-Mozilla browser extension developed for the game [Torn](www.torn.com) focused on providing a better user experience on the market related pages (market, bazaar, npc stores, ...) compared to what the base game offers.
+Browser extension for the game [Torn.com](www.torn.com) focused on improving the market experience!

-Being an early product keep in mind that any of the current feature could change at any time.

-Development will continue for as long as I am enjoying and playing the game but anyone is free to contribute or even fork it! :)
+Product in early stages of development and it will continue for as long as I am enjoying and playing the game but anyone is free to contribute or make it their own! :)

 <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/tornmarket/">
     <img src="https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg" alt="extension-redirect" width="140" height="65" />